In brief, the process of setting up a website involves the following stages (click on the links for more details):

 Social media links: It is important for future success to link your website to pages on social media platforms like Twitter, Facebook (you can create a Facebook business page to keep things separate from any personal details you might be posting on your personal account), Pinterest, etc..
 If you need help setting those up, let us know and we can do that on your behalf.
 Otherwise send us the web addresses of the social media accounts you want to use to promote your business.

 Location coordinates: If you want an interactive Google map displayed on your site, please let us know the coordinates where the pointer should go (this can be exact or approximate if you don't want to show the exact position of the house on the map for security reasons).
 If you just want an approximate indication, you could just send us the postcode.
 If you want the exact location indicated, please visit the site below:

-Use the address box at the top of the page to navigate to the approximate location.
-Then drag the map below and the pointer so that the pointer is indicating the exact location.
-Then click the black dot in the pointer to see the popup with the latitude and longitude coordinates of that location.
-Copy and paste the first line of numbers (two numbers joined by a comma, e.g. 21.409435,-74.812501) into an email to us.
+Use the address box at the top of the map to navigate to the approximate location.
+Then drag the pointer so that it indicates the exact location.
+Then copy and paste the figures for the latitude and longitude into an email sent to us.